-Magento 2: importing products directly into the database
+Magento 2: Import products directly into the database

-В previous article I described the process of importing products into Magento 2 in the usual way - through models and repositories.
-The conventional method is characterized by a very low data processing speed.
-On my laptop, it was about one product per second.
-In this continuation, I consider an alternative way to import a product - by direct writing to the database, bypassing the standard Magento 2 mechanisms (models, factories, repositories).
-The sequence of steps for importing products can be adapted to any programming language that can work with MySQL.
+В previous article I described the process of importing products in Magento 2.
+The usual method—through models and repositories.
+The usual method is characterized by very low data processing speed.
+On my laptop, it produced about one product per second.
+In this continuation, I consider an alternative method of product import—directly writing to the database, bypassing the standard mechanisms.
+Magento 2 (models, factories, repositories).
+The sequence of steps for importing products can be adapted to any programming language that supports MySQL.

-Disclaimer: Magento has ready-made functionality for data import and, most likely, you will have enough of it.
+Disclaimer: IN Magento there is ready-made functionality for data import and, most likely, you will have enough of it.
 However, if you need more control over the import process, not limited to preparing a CSV file for what is, welcome under cat.

-Magento 2: importing products directly into the database
+Magento 2: Import products directly into the database

-The code resulting from writing both articles can be viewed in the Magento module "flancer32/mage2_ext_demo_import".
+The resulting code for both articles can be viewed at Magento-module "flancer32/mage2_ext_demo_import".
 Here are some restrictions that I followed in order to simplify the demo module code:

 • Products are only created, not updated.